Geospatial, mapping, land information and cadastral experts

 Data quality expert, Jonathan Holmes is Chair of EuroGeographics Quality Knowledge Exchange Network.

-Jonathan is Corporate Data Manager at Ordnance Survey, He joined Britain’s Mapping Agency in 1986 as a surveyor and, following roles in IT and Information Management, began working with data and data quality in 2001.
+Jonathan is Data Governance Manager at Ordnance Survey, He joined Britain’s Mapping Agency in 1986 as a surveyor and, following roles in IT and Information Management, began working with data and data quality in 2001.

 As Chair of the Quality Knowledge Exchange Network, Jonathan leads a European network of data quality experts who share best practice and exchange experiences to support data interoperability.